 - 1. Any exhibit considered to be a food safety risk or portray a food safety risk will not be accepted, judged, or displayed. - 2.
 All food products/exhibits should be appropriate for human consumption. - 3.
 Food product exhibits must be prepared, baked, or cooked using only food grade utensils and containers. - 4.
 Products that require refrigeration will not be accepted, judged, or displayed. - 5.
 Meat jerky products are prohibited. - 6.
 The recipe must be included for any prepared or preserved food exhibit, credit the source of the recipe. - Preserved foods must include the Food Preservation Exhibit Label.
-Only food processed after August 1, 2022 is acceptable.
+Only food processed after August 1, 2023 is acceptable.
 Current USDA and/or Iowa State University guidelines for home food preservation must be used. - 8.
 Preserved food exhibits must include two product samples.
-One will be opened for evaluation and discarded; the second will be placed on display and returned to the exhibitor. - 9.
+One will be opened for evaluation and discarded; the second will be placed on display and returned to the exhibitor.
+All perishable food products will be discarded when removed from display. - 9.
 Prepared foods should be placed on a firm disposable plate or flat cardboard.
-Place food product exhibit in a reclosable plastic bag with entry tag - fastened outside the bag.
+Place food product exhibit in a reclosable plastic bag with entry tag fastened outside the bag.
 Recommended number of items to include with the exhibit: - Cookies, cupcakes, bars, muffins, rolls, etc. four (4) to six (6) items Cakes, loafs, pies, etc. one (1) whole product. - 10.
 The use of alcoholic beverages in the preparation or production of 4-H food exhibits is NOT permitted.